 - Deliberate misgendering or use of ‘dead’ or rejected names

 - Unwelcome sexual attention

 5. Consequences of Unacceptable Behavior

-Unacceptable behavior by other attendees, organizers, venue staff, sponsors, or other patrons of The Perl Conference venues will not be tolerated.
+Unacceptable behavior by other attendees, organizers, venue staff, sponsors, or other patrons of The Perl and Raku Conference venues will not be tolerated.